krlaslm/responsive-ecommerce/README.md

 <img src='./screenshot/iphoneX-5.png' height='500'>
 </p>

 This is just for the smaller screen such as phones.
+It also has the menu bar.

+---

+Upon "completing" this front page project, I've learn the basic of HTML, CSS and a little bit of JavaScript.